ZyBacon/Shopee-Clone-F8-Learning/README.md

+# DISCLAIMER

+THIS PAGE WAS MADE AS A PERSONAL EDUCATIONAL PROJECT.
+This is NOT the official site of the company or brand identified on the page.
+The creator of this page is NOT affiliated with the company or brand in any way.
+This page is a personal project made in connection with an educational exercise.

 # Shopee Clone

 This repository contains a clone of the [**Shopee**](https://shopee.vn/) e-commerce website interface.
 The purpose of this project is to practice and enhance my skills in **HTML**, **CSS** by replicating the layout and design of a real-world platform.